mlcommons/tiny/v0.1/training/keyword_spotting/README.md

 ```

-In the lines below, edit `TF_DIR` to indicate where you want to clone the TensorFlow github repo and set `LOCAL_ARCH` appropriately for your architecture.
-The following commands will clone TF, change into the TF source tree, build the hello_world project for mbed and copy it back into your mbed build tree.
-They will then create an mbed project in the `reference_submissions/keyword_spotting` directory and compile it.
+Change to `reference_submissions/keyword_spotting/` and edit the file `mbed_setup.sh`.
+Edit `TF_DIR` to indicate where you want to clone the TensorFlow github repo, or where you already have the TF source available.
+Set `LOCAL_ARCH` appropriately for your host architecture (the machine on which you are running the compiler, not the target device).
+The script will clone TF, change into the TF source tree, build the hello_world project for mbed and copy it back into your mbed build tree.
+It will then create an mbed project in the `reference_submissions/keyword_spotting` directory.

+Now you can compile it with this command.
+Change the target for a different DUT.

 ```
-TF_DIR=/path/to/source/of/tensorflow # replace with your path
-git clone https://github.com/tensorflow/tensorflow.git ${TF_DIR}
-LOCAL_ARCH=linux_x86_64w  # OR osx_x86_64  OR  osx_arm64_default
-pushd $TF_DIR
-gmake -f tensorflow/lite/micro/tools/make/Makefile generate_hello_world_mbed_project
-popd
-mv ${TF_DIR}/tensorflow/lite/micro/tools/make/gen/${LOCAL_ARCH}/prj/hello_world/mbed/* .
-mbed config root .
-mbed deploy
-cp -r  ../../api .
-cp ../../main.cpp .
-cp -r ../../util .
-rm -rf tensorflow/lite/micro/examples/hello_world
-cp -r ../../vww
 mbed compile --target NUCLEO_L4R5ZI --toolchain GCC_ARM -v
 ```